OM-1771/Machine-Learning-Algorithms/README.md

 📌 Here I Provide All the  Machine Learning Algorithms

-This repository contains implementations of Supervised Machine Learning algorithms with clear examples and datasets.
+This repository contains implementations of All Important  Machine Learning algorithms with clear examples and datasets.
+Lets Start :

 1️⃣ Simple Linear Regression